Sunday, June 14, 2026

 Amazon activated automated purchase capabilities within its Rufus shopping assistant this week 1, allowing users to complete product orders through conversational interaction without leaving the Amazon interface.
 Perplexity launched a direct-buy feature integrated with PayPal 2, the second AI search platform to connect purchase intent to payment processing in the same week.

-Visa published its PERC (Payment Ecosystem Risk and Controls) fall 2025 report 3, categorising agent-specific threats across three domains: credential hijacking in multi-agent delegation chains, manipulation of agent decision logic through adversarial prompt injection, and replay attacks using captured agent authorisation tokens.
+Visa published its PERC (Payment Ecosystem Risk and Controls) fall 2025 report 3, categorising AI agent security threats across three domains: credential hijacking in multi-agent delegation chainsThe sequence of authorisation handoffs when one AI agent instructs another to act on a user's behalf., manipulation of agent decision logic through adversarial prompt injectionAn attack where malicious text in a webpage or response manipulates an AI agent into taking unintended actions., and replay attacks using captured agent authorisation tokens.

-Amazon Rufus joins Walmart’s ChatGPT checkout 4 and Stripe’s ACP Instant Checkout 5 as the third major retail platform to deploy agent-initiated purchase capability.
+Amazon Rufus joins Walmart’s ChatGPT checkout 4 and Stripe’s Agentic Commerce Protocol (ACP) Instant Checkout 5 as the third major retail platform to deploy agent-initiated purchase capability.
 Perplexity’s PayPal integration mirrors the Stripe-ChatGPT model: an AI interface paired with an existing payment processor, neither of which owns the other’s infrastructure.

 Events this issue